JasonConger/jasonconger.github.io/_pages/about-jason-conger.md

 I enjoy speaking on a multitude of technology topics.
 Here are some of my most recent speaking engagements:

+## 2024

+* Splunk .conf24 - Las Vegas, NV
+    * Optimizing Data Ingestion and Security with Splunk Data Manager and Microsoft Cloud Services Add-on
+    * Turbocharge Your Splunk Workflows with New Features in Visual Studio Code

 ## 2023

 * Splunk .conf23 - Las Vegas, NV